Nihal-Pandey-2302/rust-evm-indexer/README.md

 # EVM Indexer in Rust 🦀

 A high-performance Ethereum Virtual Machine (EVM) historical data ingester and query API, built with Rust.
 This project focuses on ingesting blocks, transactions, and event logs from an Ethereum node, storing them efficiently in PostgreSQL, and providing a queryable REST API.
-Core ingestion and storage for recent blocks is functional, and a foundational API with key endpoints is in place.
+Core ingestion/storage for recent blocks is functional.
+A V1 REST API with key lookup endpoints and robust log querying (including filtering and pagination) is now implemented.

 ## 🌟 Project Goals & Motivation